balanced/balanced-docs/api/rev1/api/card-holds.rst

 Card Holds
 ==========

-Holds are a type of authorization that reserves (i.e. holds) a dollar amount on the customer's credit card, usually within 7 days.
+A ``CardHold`` is a type of authorization that reserves a dollar amount on a credit card to be captured (debited) at a later date, usually within 7 days.

-A successful hold can be captured, and as a result, creates a :ref:`debit <debits>`.
+|

+.. container:: header3

+  Available Query Filters

+.. cssclass:: dl-horizontal dl-params filters

+  .. dcode:: query Holds

 Create a New Card Hold
 ----------------------

-Creates a hold against a card.
-Returns a ``uri`` that can later be used to create a debit, up to the full amount of the hold.
+Creates a hold on a card.

 .. cssclass:: dl-horizontal dl-params